Starting Your Tennis Journey: Beginner Tips And Techniques

 Building Stamina and Endurance

 Tennis requires stamina and endurance to perform well consistently throughout a match.
-To build your stamina, incorporate cardiovascular exercises into your fitness routine, such as running, cycling, or .
+To build your stamina, incorporate cardiovascular exercises into your fitness routine, such as running, , or .
 These activities will improve your cardiovascular fitness, allowing you to sustain a higher level of performance for longer periods.
 Additionally, engage in interval training, which involves alternating between high-intensity bursts of exercise and active recovery.
 This type of training mimics the intensity of tennis matches, helping you build the necessary endurance to excel on the court.

 Finding the Right Coach